BonoboPLC/lojjo_wiki/use-cases/lottery-administration.md

 # How can I check that games are paying out properly?

+The system contains a mechanism to continusly check each games payout to ensure that all prizes are paid out and that the [Return to Player (RTP)](/administration/games/lottorace#return-to-player) of the game is as configured.

+To perform this check, please follow the easy steps below:

+1. Navigate to **Reports --> RTP ** from the left hand navigation menu

 # How can I check that outcomes are random and evenly distributed?